Wilno Heritage Society

 .

 Take time to check out the Perennial Flower Gardens which bloom from early May until the first frost in September/October.
-These gardens were established by Wilno Heritage member Andy Borutski and are lovingly maintained by Heritage Director, Teenie Shulist and her crew of volunteer workers and weeders.
+These gardens were established by Wilno Heritage member Andy Borutski and are lovingly maintained by Heritage Directors, Teenie Mask and Ursula Jeffrey and a crew of volunteer workers and weeders.
 Teenie also decorates the park with corn stalks and pumpkins and gourds for the autumn harvest season; and then with pine boughs and red branches for Christmas.

 The fences of the Park, made of roots, stones and cedar poles also deserve a closer look as these were typical of those found on the first pioneer farms.
 And the showpiece of the gardens is the old stump puller restored and donated to the Museum by Martin Shulist.

-Take time to stop by the Three Crosses — two original and one recent cross built in the old Polish Kashub tradition of Crosses at Crossroads.
+Take time to stop by the Three Crosses - two original and one more recently built cross made in the old Polish Kashub tradition of Crosses at Crossroads.
 For more information, CLICK HERE.

-The three crosses at Wilno Heritage Park will have to be relocated to facilitate the landscaping around the log farmhouse.
+In 2008, the three crosses at Wilno Heritage Park were relocated to the east of the Timber Frame Shed to facilitate the landscaping around the log farmhouse.

 &